jensenemily/jensenemily.github.io/cv.md

 ## Recent Invited Talks
+`August 2024`
+Mini-course: Dynamics and Control in Spatiotemoporal Systems, Invited Presentation at the 26th International Symposium on Mathematical Theory of Networks & Systems, Cambridge, UK.

 `December 2022`
 System Level Synthesis for Spatially Distributed Systems, Invited Presentation at the System Level Synthesis Workshop at the Conference on Decision and Control (CDC) in Cancun, Mexico.